aptech/docs/docs/CR-viewxyz.rst

     :param z: the Z position in plot coordinates.
     :type z: scalar

 Remarks
 -------

 The viewer MUST be outside of the workbox.
 The closer the observer, the more perspective distortion there will be.

-If viewxyz is not called, a default position will be calculated.
+If :func:`viewxyz` is not called, a default position will be calculated.

-Use view to locate the observer in workbox units.
+Use :func:`view` to locate the observer in workbox units.

 Source
 ------